ozaneski13/SusmaBot-Pub/README.md

 ### Arduino
 - Add your WiFi name and password to Arduino code to connect with ESP8266.

-- Create a Thingspeak account and create new channel.
+- Create a ThingSpeak account and create new channel.

 - If you want to add new parameters such as tempature and so on you can add extra fields.